Mr. Francis M. Cevasco

 Prior to his service at the Pentagon, Mr. Cevasco served in a progression of U.S. Army research, development, and program management-related positions (1967-1979).
 He also served as an Army officer in command and staff positions in the U.S. and South Vietnam (1964-1967).

 His accomplishments won him recognition both domestically and internationally.
 The President of the U.S. designated him Meritorious Executive; the Queen of the Netherlands awarded him the Order of the House of Orange; and, the President of the Federal Republic of Germany awarded him the Order of Merit—the awards reflected his contributions to the success of several complex bilateral programs and strengthening NATO.
-He received the Distinguished Alumni Award from what is now the NYU Polytechnic School of Engineering; consulted for OSD-International Security Affairs; chaired the National Defense Industrial Association’s International Division; and is an Executive Committee member of NDIA’s International and Missile Defense Divisions.
+He received the Distinguished Alumni Award from what is now the NYU Tandon School of Engineering; consulted for OSD-International Security Affairs; chaired the National Defense Industrial Association’s International Division; and is an Executive Committee member of NDIA’s International and Missile Defense Divisions.

-Mr. Cevasco holds an M.S. in Engineering from George Washington University and a B.S. in Civil Engineering from what is now the NYU Polytechnic School of Engineering.
-Mr. Cevasco is a graduate of the Defense Systems Management College’s 20-week Program Management course and lectured at various Defense Acquisition University campuses for over two decades.
+Mr. Cevasco holds an M.S. in Engineering from George Washington University and a B.S. in Civil Engineering from what is now the NYU Tandon School of Engineering.
+Mr. Cevasco is a graduate of the Defense Systems Management College’s Program Management course and lectured at various Defense Acquisition University campuses for over two decades.